timkicker/coffeeshop/README.md

 - Per-game mod list with icons, screenshots, tags, and metadata
 - Tag filtering and sort cycling (Default / Name / Version) on the Browse tab
 - Concurrent download queue with per-job progress, cancel, and error recovery
-- Resumable downloads — interrupted transfers pick up where they left off
+- Resumable downloads.
+Interrupted transfers pick up where they left off.
 - Optional SHA-256 verification of downloaded archives
-- Atomic install — failed extracts never leave a half-installed mod behind
+- Atomic install.
+Failed extracts never leave a half-installed mod behind.
 - Activate / deactivate mods without uninstalling
 - Conflict detection between active mods (with file-level diff in the dialog)
 - Update badges and one-press "update all" for installed mods